 Compensation Available in a Cranberry Car Accident Lawsuit

-After a car accident in Cranberry Township, you can seek compensation for both economic and non-economic losses.
-Economic damages include current and future medical expenses, lost wages, loss of earning capacity, property damage, and funeral and burial costs in cases of wrongful death.
-Non-economic damages include pain and suffering, emotional distress, and diminished quality of life.
+You can seek economic damages—medical expenses, lost wages, loss of earning capacity, property damage, and funeral costs—and non-economic damages—pain and suffering, emotional distress, and diminished quality of life.

 Why Choose Munley Law in Cranberry Township

-We’re ready to help you, too.
-Contact us, visit our Pittsburgh office, or complete our online form for a free consultation.
-The sooner you reach out, the sooner we can start working on your case.
+We’re ready to help you.
+Contact us or complete our online form for a free consultation.
+The sooner you reach out, the sooner we can start working for you.